Trimaz6855/particle-in-a-box/README.md

 ### Testing:

-Using the test suite below I tested the time taken for each of these functions to calculate the probability density for each value of x, y and z 10 times, before printing the average amount of time taken to calculate all probability density values once.
+Using the test script below I tested the time taken for each of these functions to calculate the probability density for each value of x, y and z 10 times, before printing the average amount of time taken to calculate all probability density values once.

 ```
 z_vals = np.linspace(0, 1, 1000)